hallamlab/NESAP_marine_heatwaves/README.md

 # NESAP_marine_heatwaves
-This is the code repository for our manuscript highlighting the effects of marine heatwaves on food webs and particle export in the Northeast Subarctic Pacific Ocean.
+This is the code repository for our manuscript _(currently under consideration Nature Communications)_ highlighting the effects of marine heatwaves on food webs and particle export in the Northeast Subarctic Pacific Ocean.

 ## Marine Heatwaves Modulate Food Webs and Carbon Transport Processes